 Posture assessments for individuals on PI are only available at Pengraig.

-Please note that a 30 min. session on PI only allows a brief taste of all of its capabilities.
+Please note that a 45 min. session on PI only allows a brief taste of all of its capabilities.
 Depending on your initial posture and balance we may only have time for the initial measurement and corrections and to measure your rein contact at a halt.
-If you would like more extensive analysis and time to practice your weight aids in the virtual ménage we would recommend at least a 45 min. session.
+If you would like more extensive analysis and time to practice your weight aids in the virtual ménage we would recommend at least a one hour session.

 45 min PI Session £50 per person

 60 min PI Full Session £60 per person

 90 min PI Session £80 per person